Training

 There’s conflict between your cats

-Another reason why your kitten might not be using their litter box is because there is a conflict between them and another cat that is in your household.
-Maybe the other more senior cats attempt to terrorize your young kitten when they are using the litter box.
-This could lead your new kitten to be reluctant to use the litter box.
+Another reason why your kitten might not be using their litter box is because there's a conflict between them and another cat in your household.
+Perhaps a more senior cat attempts to terrorize your young kitten when they're using the litter box—this could lead your new kitten to be reluctant to use it.

 Your kitten has a medical problem